 Because withdrawal from antipsychotic medications is underappreciated, there are few guidelines given to physicians on how to wean patients off such drugs.
 The FDA has not been very helpful.
 No one should ever stop such drugs suddenly, though.
 Please discuss this potential complication with a health professional before beginning this journey.

 What has your experience been with medications like aripiprazole (Abilify), risperidone (Risperdal), quetiapine (Seroquel), ziprasidone (Geodon) or olanzepine (Zyprexa)?
 We recognize that such medications can be very valuable, especially for patients with schizophrenia.
-Others, however, may find such drugs difficult to handle.
-Please comment below so that other people can benefit from your story.
+No one should ever stop aripiprazole or any other antipsychotic suddenly!
+Please share your story below so that other people can benefit from your experience.